 Welcome to the Imaginary World of Jane F. Hankins Coloring Books.
 I believe that you will be just as enchanted as I was after seeing the first book.
 Jane’s books are professionally published on thick artist paper and several of them are huge oversized books suitable for framing and giving as gifts.
-Most books contain 25 single-side, 11″ x 14″ prints of original drawings, on HEAVY 80lb.
+Most books contain 25 single-sided, 11″ x 14″ prints of original drawings, on HEAVY 80lb.
 Cover Stock paper, created specifically for this book!
 Pages are perforated for easy removal, display, and framing.

 This is adult coloring, for adults who appreciate real art, not hastily drawn elephants or flowers, filled with computer-generated polygons.

 Each book has its own theme and magical qualities so take a look.
-I have video flip throughs of a few and I’ll link to Jane’s social so you can see even more wondrousness.
+I have video flip-throughs of a few and I’ll link to Jane’s social so you can see even more wondrousness.

 In this book, she illustrates the spirited antics of Santa’s Helpers.
 These merry wee Elves have their own version of “The 12 Days of Christmas”, which is quite charming… even if a bit unusual.
 See how they go about decorating and placing toys under the tree – sprinkling their special Elf Magic wherever they go!